gode-ting/LoanBroaker/README.md

 ```java
 private ProducerDelegate delegate;
 ```
-that is based on a interface:
+that is based on this interface:

 ```java
 public interface ProducerDelegate {
     public void didProduceMessageWithOptionalException(IOException ex);
 }
 ```
-Basically we can create units handling different cases.
+Basically we can create unit tests handling different cases.

 We have done same thing regarding translators.